+The voices are divided into two pairs (12, 34).
 Each voice has its own TUNE knob.
 FAST, MOD, modulation source selector and SHARP affect two voices simultaneously.
-HOLD and PITCH control the whole group of two pairs/four voices.
-VIBRATO, TOTAL FB and the FM structure switch control all eight voices together.
+HOLD, PITCH, VIBRATO and TOTAL FB control all eight voices together.

-The voices can function either in an eight-voice electric organ mode, or in an FM synthesis mode with each of the voices and its envelope acting as a separate FM operator.
+The voices can function either in an four-voice electric organ mode, or in an FM synthesis mode with each of the voices and its envelope acting as a separate FM operator.
 The voice's impact on FM synthesis will decrease along with the decay of its envelope.